 On January 27, 2011, the Company announced that it had completed the acquisition of 62.5% of the voting shares of Ellsin, a private company based in Canada which is undertaking the construction of a tire recycling prototype in Sault Ste.
 Marie, Ontario.
 The Company has acquired Ellsin to ensure the continuation of the development of the prototype.
 The Company previously held a 37.5% interest in Ellsin.
 The acquisition date fair value of the equity interest in Ellsin held by the Company immediately before the acquisition was \$611,145.
-A gain of \$611,145 was recognized in the consolidated statements of loss and comprehensive loss as a result of remeasuring the Company's equity interest in Ellsin to fair value immediately before the acquisition.
-In consideration for the purchase, the Company issued 2,263,500 of its common shares for total proceeds of \$1,018,575.
+A gain of \$611,145 was recognized in the consolidated statements of loss and comprehensive loss as a result of remeasuring the Company's equity interest in Ellsin to fair value immediately before the acquisition of the process of \$1,018,575.
 Transaction costs of \$6,910 were incurred and recorded as operating, labour and manufacturing expenses.
 The fair value of the identifiable assets and liabilities of Ellsin at the date of acquisition were as follows:

-rair value recognized on acquisition
+Fair value recognized on acquisition \$

-\$

 Assets 9,293

 Cash and cash equivalents 279,606

 Accounts receivable 567,252

 Prepaid expenses and sundry 1,021,011

 Property and equipment 3,360,610

 Intangible assets 5,237,772

 Liabilities (598,160)

 Settlement of pre-existing relationship with acquiree 1,343,281

 Accounts payable and accrued liabilities 1,832,931

 Loan payable 1,030,000

 Mortgages payable 3,608,052

 Total identifiable net assets at fair value 1,629,720

 Purchase consideration transferred 1,629,720

+()